Carnegie Community Engagement classification graphic

 community-conversation image

-The goal of the University of Illinois Urbana-Champaign MSI Alliance is to increase the number of underrepresented students pursuing and obtaining doctoral degrees leading to successful careers in academia and beyond.
-We aim to build multi-directional partnerships between Illinois and participating MSIs and are committed to listening carefully to what current and potential MSI partners believe is needed to build a mutually beneficial and sustainable partnership to achieve this goal.
+The goal of the University of Illinois Urbana-Champaign AREES is to increase the number of underrepresented students pursuing and obtaining doctoral degrees leading to successful careers in academia and beyond.
+We aim to build multi-directional partnerships between Illinois and participating Emerging Reserach Institutions (ERIs) and are committed to listening carefully to what current and potential ERI partners believe is needed to build a mutually beneficial and sustainable partnership to achieve this goal.

 Inclusive Innovation in the Sciences: